kutovoys/marzban-torrent-blocker/README.md

 [![ru](https://img.shields.io/badge/lang-ru-blue)](https://github.com/kutovoys/marzban-torrent-blocker/blob/main/README.ru.md)

 Marzban Torrent Blocker is an application designed to block torrent usage by users of the [Marzban](https://github.com/Gozargah/Marzban) panel.
 The application analyzes logs, detects torrent activity, and temporarily blocks the user, sending notifications to the administrator via Telegram, and optionally to the user.
+It can also work with other panels and directly with Xray.

 ## Features: